Rockford Unit 6 Bylaws

 Lump sum benefits paid to the Association Members who meet the eligibility requirements to receive this benefit shall be as follows:

-For members retiring after 2006: The Advisory Committee shall make recommendations to the Board of Directors for the cumulative total benefit to be provided for members retiring after 2006 in accordance with Section 3.2 of this Bylaw.
+The Advisory Committee shall make recommendations to the Board of Directors for the cumulative total benefit to be provided for members retiring in accordance with Section 3.2 of this Bylaw.

 ARTICLE VII.
 Annual Convention/Meeting